 The mythological city of Indraprastha during Mahabharata times (perhaps ~3000 BC!) was perhaps in Delhi.
 If this is ever proved to be correct with archeological evidence, that will make Delhi one of the most ancient cities in the world.
 However, current evidence suggests that it was King Anangpal who established the city around 1020 AD.

 Since then, it has been a continuously living city with tens of dynasties and hundreds of kings ruling over it and building magnificent buildings.
 Some of them built new cities altogether to their liking.
-As many as seven different cities (see below) have been built at different times in different parts of the current day state of Delhi.
+As many as eight different capital cities (see below) have been built at different times in different parts of the present day Delhi.

 Delhi in a nutshell